xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

         .build());
 ```

-If `AppConfig#getViews` return `null` then empty map will be used instead as config.
+If `AppConfig#getViews` returns `null`, then an empty map will be used instead as the config.

-Additionally, to direct yaml configuration binding, you can apply exact template engine modifications
+Additionally, in direct YAML configuration binding, you can apply exact template engine modifications

 ```java
 .bundles(ServerPagesBundle.builder()